If you're ready to begin investing — and have a stock in mind to buy — we'll break down exactly how to take the next step of buying your first stock.

 Remember to consult with a tax professional if you have specific questions on how your investments are taxed.

 How frequently should you buy stocks online?

-There's no prescribed number of trades any particular investor should make.
-What's important is that your trading matches up with your investment strategy and your goals.
+There's no number of trades any particular investor should make.
+What's important is that your trading matches up with your investment strategy, risk tolerance and your goals.